GermanZero-de/localzero-monitoring/README.md

 (The `-Xutf8` and `--indent 2` options ensure consistent and readable output on all platforms.)

+Specifying `cpmonitor` restricts to data within the cpmonitor app.
+Depending on the test, data form other apps might be needed.

 This fixture may be loaded in a test with.
 (Similar in a pytest fixture.)

 ```python